-What are the chances that your favorite athlete is addicted to painkillers?
-The answer might surprise you.
+With sports painkiller addiction on the rise, what are the chances that your favorite athlete is addicted to painkillers?

 A professional athlete relies on her strong, healthy body to earn a living.
 She must always be at peak physical performance to remain at the top of her game.
 The very nature of professional sports requires that she give each competition everything she has, even if she is injured, sick, or exhausted from the rigors of her sport.
 In some cases, an injury as benign as a backache can end a career.

 Rather than let pain compromise success on the court, pool, or playing field, some athletes open a bottle of prescription painkillers.
 In many cases, opiates help the athlete get a good night’s sleep.
 Other times, prescription analgesics help him overcome pain from a temporary illness.
 Sometimes painkillers become a way of life, especially for athletes suffering chronic pain from a significant sports-related injury.

 Opiate addiction frequently outlasts a sports injury and often persists long after retirement from professional sports.
 While injuries can occur during almost any sport, football players are at special risk for painful injuries.
 224 concussions were diagnosed in the 2019 preseason and regular season, which is 10 more than the injuries which were reported in the year 2018.

 Painkiller Addiction in Sports: Retired NFL Players Survey

 Retired NFL football players misuse painkillers three to four times more often than the general population, according to a 2011 study by Washington University School of Medicine in St. Louis.
 Scientists conducted telephone surveys with 644 retired NFL players.
 More than half of the athletes used opiates and an astounding 71 percent report misusing these drugs during their NFL careers.